akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘How many men?’ she asked.

 ‘Five and one, my lady.
-All in the King's colours.
+All in the King’s colours.
 They blew a horn three times.’

 Beatrice walked to the gate and watched them come.

 Six.
 A royal party.
 A messenger, his escort, a knight, and other riders.

 She had not been to the gate in days.
 She had stopped hoping.
-And now this — riders in the King's livery, a messenger, a knight, a chance of news.
+And now this — riders in the King’s livery, a messenger, a knight, a chance of news.

 She felt a flush of shame — not for waiting, but for having stopped.
 She had made herself small, wrapped herself in the dull grey of giving up.
-And now the King's riders were here, and she was not ready.
+And now the King’s riders were here, and she was not ready.
 She had not expected this at all.

 However, the Lady of Stanwey would not show fear.
 She straightened her shoulders and stood tall, though inwardly, she trembled.